swanchain/python-sdk-docs-samples/samples/computing-providers/README.md

 ## Setup

 ### Authentication
-To retrieve information from computing providers does not require Orchestrator API Keys.
+To retrieve information from computing providers does not require Orchestrator API Keys or Web3 wallet.
 All the information are open to public and can be checked without authentication.

 ### Install Dependencies
 1. Clone the python-sdk-docs-samples  and change directory to the directory you want to use.